sap-tutorials/sap-build-apps/tutorials/codejam-events-process-1-bah/codejam-events-process-1-bah.md

 ![SDKs](build5.jpg)

-Though you can consider these as just more pre-built content, SDKs are special projects that enable SAP Build Process Automation automation bots to connect to different applications: for example, Microsoft Office, Google Productivity Tools, SAPGUi, UI5 apps and more.
+Though you can consider these as just more pre-built content, SDKs are special projects that enable SAP Build Process Automation bots to connect to different applications: for example, Microsoft Office, Google Productivity Tools, SAP GUI, UI5 apps, and more.

-SDKs are what makes automation bots do useful things.
+SDKs are what make automation bots do useful things.

-These entries provide explanation of what the SDKs can do plus a list of artifacts they come with.
+These entries provide an explanation of what the SDKs can do, plus a list of artifacts they come with.
 Generally, they do not have documentation.